Toddler Found Dead By Mother

-Alpine, CA — February 5th was the first day for the trial of an Alpine toddler that was killed in December 2016.
+Alpine, CA – February 5th was the first day for the trial of an Alpine toddler that was killed in December 2016.
 Leah Brown-Meza did not get a chance to see the world as she died in late 2016 due to injuries.
-The child was found in the families motorhome by her mother, Lillie Brown around 11:30 am.
+The toddler found dead in Alpine, California was in the family’s motorhome.
+She was found by her mother, Lillie Brown around 11:30 am.

 According to the San Diego County Medical Examiner’s Office, the child had suffered severe brain bleeding, a broken arm, and a burn on her foot just days before her death.